Helen Rees Bio

 Professor, Ethnomusicology, and Director of the World Musical Instrument Collection

-Music of China; cultural policy in East Asia; transnationalization of Asian musics; music and ritual.
+Music of China; ritual music; biography; ecomusicology; intangible cultural heritage policy and practice in East Asia; transmission and performance of Asian musics overseas

 Ph.D.
-Music, University of Pittsburgh; M.A., Oxford University, England; B.A.
+Music, University of Pittsburgh; B.A.
 Chinese, Oxford University, England; diplomas in flute teaching (Royal College of Music, London), baroque flute performance (Trinity College, London), and recorder teaching and performance (Trinity College, London)

-Helen Rees has conducted extensive fieldwork on ritual and tourist music of Yunnan and Sichuan provinces in the southwest region of China, focusing on the Naxi ethnic minority and the Han ethnic majority.
-Her work on Chinese music has resulted in the book Echoes of History: Naxi Music in Modern China (Oxford University Press, 2000), and in the edited essay volume Lives in Chinese Music (University of Illinois Press, 2009); she was also co-editor of Understanding Charles Seeger, Pioneer in American Musicology (University of Illinois Press, 1999).
-In addition to research, publication, and performance with several Chinese music ensembles, Rees is also very active as an interpreter, translator, and presenter for Chinese scholars and musicians visiting the West, most recently for the Smithsonian Folklife Festival (2014).
+Helen Rees has conducted extensive fieldwork on ritual music, music and tourism, and musicians' lives in southwest China and Shanghai.
+Her work on Chinese music has resulted in the book Echoes of History: Naxi Music in Modern China (Oxford University Press, 2000), the edited essay volume Lives in Chinese Music (University of Illinois Press, 2009), numerous articles in English- and Chinese-language journals, and several collaborative AV projects; she was also co-editor of Understanding Charles Seeger, Pioneer in American Musicology (University of Illinois Press, 1999).
+In addition, she is active as an interpreter, translator and presenter for Chinese musicians touring overseas, most recently for the 2014 Smithsonian Folklife Festival.